Skip to main content

 2 test scenarios

-• Email-specific rule overrides domain rule JR-access-control-002.1
+• Email-specific config overrides domain config JR-access-control-002.1

-Tiered Access Levels
+Two Access Levels

 JR-access-control-003